Freyda Koplow: Biography

-Freyda F. Koplow was an American politician who was elected to the Massachusetts House of Representatives in 1955.
-She served in the House of Representatives until 1967.
+Koplow was born on October 26, 1907, in Willimantic, Connecticut.
+A member of the League of Women Voters, she was first elected to the Massachusetts House of Representatives in 1955, and served in the House of Representatives until 1967, where she was known for campaigning for seat belt laws in Massachusetts.
 She was appointed by Governor John Volpe as the state's first female banking commissioner, a position which she held until 1975.
 She was paid $15,000 per year.